ldbc/ldbc_finbench_transaction_impls/tigergraph/README.md

 ```

 ## 2. DDL & Loading & Queries
-Please make sure that you already installed TigerGraph, and logged in as the user can run TigerGraph.
+Ensure that you have already installed TigerGraph and authenticated as a user with the necessary privileges to run TigerGraph.
 ### 2.1 Create schema and loading job
 ```bash
 bash ~/ldbc_finbench_transaction_impls/tigergraph/scripts/setup_schema.sh